yossarian-jakal/yossarianjakal/README.md

-- 👋 Hi, I’m @yossarianjakal
+- Kia ora, I am Jack Williams
+- Studying towards Msc in geophysics
+- Bcom / Bsci
-- 👀 I’m interested in GIS policy  and environmental sciemnce
+- Interest in data science and modelling
-- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Surf predictions
+- Know R and Python looking to learn more
-- 📫 How to reach me
+- Gis tutor

 <!---
 yossarianjakal/yossarianjakal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.